linoyohandybr/laravel-login-5.4/readme.md

   DB_USERNAME=root
   DB_PASSWORD=yourpassword

- 6-in the same file modify your email server properties.
+ - in the same file modify your email server properties.
 If you don't have a server use mailtrap.io.
 Go to https://mailtrap.io/ and Sign up, then link "Demo inbox" option. then you can see your username and password.
 Copy them and paste as below:

 MAIL_DRIVER=smtp
 MAIL_HOST= mailtrap.io